ean-maloney/final_project/Segment2.md

 RFR and ABR are more complex ensemble methods.
 RFR combines multiple decision tree models to produce an aggregate model.
 ABR creates several models over a series of iterations, where in each iteration it attempts to correct the bad predictions of the previous iteration.
 These models are therefore have capabilities to produce more finely-tuned models than MLR.

 ## Results of Machine Learning Methods
-All three models performed roughly the same for baseball revenues, but none achieved an r2-score of greater than .27.
-MLR and RFR were more successful with basketball revenues, but both were still only able to achieve r2-scores between .3 and .4.
+All three models performed roughly the same for baseball revenues, but none achieved an r2-score of greater than .2.
+All models were more successful with basketball revenues, but both were still only able to achieve r2-scores between .3 and .4.

 # Database
 Our database uses PostgreSQL and the schema outlined in the Database folder.
 Our machine learning programs use tables pulled directly from this database.